Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

 {{< figure src="https://www.dropbox.com/scl/fi/adw63e6ubvsowmmsepo5j/Screenshot-2025-11-28-at-8.55.12-PM.png?rlkey=1uvtzqjk3p07vfqoxhs9q3av3&st=5jplk53m&raw=1" caption="A boilerplate design for (almost any) large-scale ranking systems." width="1800">}}

 For me personally, it's most natural to follow the lifecycle of an online request and move into offline data ingestion and model training pipelines.
-I usually check in with the interviewer by saying something like: *"To structure the design, I'll start by walking through a user request and the online inference path.
+I'll check in with the interviewer by saying something like: *"To structure the design, I'll start by walking through a user request and the online inference path.
 Then we can switch to the offline pipelines for feature and data generation and model training.
 Does it sound good?"*

 ### Online Inference: Life Cycle of a Ranking Request